The Edit Provider window is where provider information is entered.

-State License Number: The Providers state license number.
+State License Number: The Provider's practicing state license number.

 State Rx ID: The provider's state assigned Rx ID.
 Only required when sending prescriptions.

-For providers with multiple DEA numbers or Provider IDs (e.g. a DEA number for clinics in different states), click Edit to enter numbers per clinic.
-Click in a cell to enter the number where required.
+For providers with multiple DEA numbers or Provider IDs (e.g., a DEA number for clinics in different states), click Edit to enter numbers per clinic.
+Click into a field to enter a value for each column.